drliangjin/minipy/README.md

 - Please go to [Anaconda download page](https://www.anaconda.com/download/) and select **Python 3.x** version for your operation system.
 - After downloading the binary, follow the installer and you should be ready to rock!
 #### macOS Command Line:
-- Download MiniConda installer using `wget` (if `wget` is not available, recommend to install `wget` via Homebrew)
+- Download Miniconda3 installer using `wget` (if `wget` is not available, recommend to install `wget` via Homebrew)
 ```bash
 wget http://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh
 ```
-- Run MiniConda installer
+- Run Miniconda3 installer
 ```bash
 bash Miniconda3-latest-MacOSX-x86_64.sh
 ```